hpc/charliecloud/doc/ch-image.rst

 :code:`ch-run` can run container images that are plain directories or (optionally) SquashFS archives.
 However, images can take on a variety of other formats as well.
-The main purpose of this tool is to make images in those other formats available to :code:`ch-run`.
+The purpose of this tool is to export images from builder storage to a supported image format.

 For best performance, :code:`export` should be invoked only once, producing the final format actually needed.